Troubleshooting

 If the device was rebooted, and there are no other pending changes, the device should return to an online connection state, and no further action is needed.

 You may now see that the device is "Online", but the configuration state is "Conflict Detected."
-Use Resolve Configuration Conflicts, to review the configuration differences between CDO and the device.
+Use Resolve Configuration Conflicts, to review the configuration differences between Security Cloud Control and the device.

 2. If you are onboarding the FDM-managed device using the registration token or serial number, the following message appears: